Feature (computer vision): Representation

 A specific image feature, defined in terms of a specific structure in the image data, can often be represented in different ways.
-For example, an edge can be represented as a boolean variable in each image point that describes whether an edge is present at that point.
-Alternatively, we can instead use a representation which provides a certainty measure instead of a boolean statement of the edge's existence and combine this with information about the orientation of the edge.
+For example, an edge can be represented as a Boolean variable in each image point that describes whether an edge is present at that point.
+Alternatively, we can instead use a representation that provides a certainty measure instead of a Boolean statement of the edge's existence and combine this with information about the orientation of the edge.
 Similarly, the color of a specific region can either be represented in terms of the average color (three scalars) or a color histogram (three functions).

 When a computer vision system or computer vision algorithm is designed the choice of feature representation can be a critical issue.
 In some cases, a higher level of detail in the description of a feature may be necessary for solving the problem, but this comes at the cost of having to deal with more data and more demanding processing.
 Below, some of the factors which are relevant for choosing a suitable representation are discussed.
 In this discussion, an instance of a feature representation is referred to as a feature descriptor, or simply descriptor.

 Certainty or confidence

 Two examples of image features are local edge orientation and local velocity in an image sequence.
 In the case of orientation, the value of this feature may be more or less undefined if more than one edge are present in the corresponding neighborhood.
 Local velocity is undefined if the corresponding image region does not contain any spatial variation.
-As a consequence of this observation, it may be relevant to use a feature representation which includes a measure of certainty or confidence related to the statement about the feature value.
+As a consequence of this observation, it may be relevant to use a feature representation that includes a measure of certainty or confidence related to the statement about the feature value.
 Otherwise, it is a typical situation that the same descriptor is used to represent feature values of low certainty and feature values close to zero, with a resulting ambiguity in the interpretation of this descriptor.
 Depending on the application, such an ambiguity may or may not be acceptable.

 In particular, if a featured image will be used in subsequent processing, it may be a good idea to employ a feature representation that includes information about certainty or confidence.
-This enables a new feature descriptor to be computed from several descriptors, for example computed at the same image point but at different scales, or from different but neighboring points, in terms of a weighted average where the weights are derived from the corresponding certainties.
+This enables a new feature descriptor to be computed from several descriptors, for example, computed at the same image point but at different scales, or from different but neighboring points, in terms of a weighted average where the weights are derived from the corresponding certainties.
 In the simplest case, the corresponding computation can be implemented as a low-pass filtering of the featured image.
 The resulting feature image will, in general, be more stable to noise.